Agora: Ancient Agora of Athens

 The Ancient Agora of Athens was situated beneath the northern slope of the Acropolis.
 The Ancient Agora was the primary meeting ground for Athenians, where members of democracy congregated affairs of the state, where business was conducted, a place to hang out, and watch performers and listen to famous philosophers.
 The importance of the Athenian agora revolved around religion.
 The agora was a very sacred place, in which holiness is laid out in the architecture of the ground upon which it lay.
-The layout of the agora was centered around the Panathenaic Way, a road that ran through the middle of Athens and to the main gate of the city, Dipylon.
-This road was considered tremendously sacred, serving as a travel route for the Panathenaic festival, which was held in honor of the goddess Athena every four years.
+The layout of the agora was centred around the Panathenaic Way, a road that ran through the middle of Athens and to the main gate of the city, Dipylon.
+This road was considered tremendously sacred, serving as a travel route for the Panathenaic festival, which was held in honour of the goddess Athena every four years.
 The agora was also famously known for housing the Temple of Hephaestus, the Greek god of metalworking and craftsmen.
 This temple is still in great condition to this day.
-Other temples priorly standing in the agora include honor for Zeus, Athena, Apollo, and Ares.
+Other temples priorly standing in the agora include honour for Zeus, Athena, Apollo, and Ares.